MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_07_explore_sentinel.md

 1. Once the new workspace is added, the Microsoft Sentinel | News & guides page will display, indicating that the Microsoft Sentinel free trial is activated.
 Select **OK**.
 Note the three steps listed on the Get started page.

-1. Keep this page open, as you will use it in the next task.
+1. Keep this page open, as you'll use it in the next task.

 ### Task 2

 With the Microsoft Sentinel instance created, it is important that users that will have responsibility to support Microsoft Sentinel have the necessary permissions.
 This is done by assigning the designated user the required role permissions.
-In this task, you will view the available, built-in Microsoft Sentinel roles.
+In this task, you'll view the available, built-in Microsoft Sentinel roles.

 1. In the blue search box, enter **resource groups** then select **Resource groups** from the search results.